 This paper was accepted at the HSDIP 2025 workshop!

-I have some python code for generating all the pictures from the paper and slides.
-For now, just send me a message if you want access!
+Some python code for generating all the pictures from the paper and slides.

 Updated: